-ath to the Version Manager project database that will be sible through WebDAV Server.
-This path should include the of the project database.
-For example: sers\All Users\Serena\VM\SampleDB ublic workspace that will be used by all WebDAV users.
-If no space is specified or the entry is incorrect, the Root workspace e used. an enter a nested workspace by separating the workspaces a forward slash (/).
-For example: orkspace/testWorkspace 5
+Property Description ProjectDB The path to the Version Manager project database that will be accessible through WebDAV Server.
+This path should include the name of the project database.
+For example: C:\Users\All Users\Serena\VM\SampleDB Workspace The public workspace that will be used by all WebDAV users.
+If no workspace is specified or the entry is incorrect, the Root workspace will be used.
+You can enter a nested workspace by separating the workspaces with a forward slash (/).
+For example: devWorkspace/testWorkspace

-4 Stop and restart WebDAV Server and any configured web server for the changes to take effect.
-See Chapter 5, "Starting and Stopping the Application Server" on page 73.
+- 3 Save and close the file. - 4 Stop and restart WebDAV Server and any configured web server for the changes to take effect.
+See Chapter 5, "Starting and Stopping the Application Server" on page 69.